MO/AD Magazine

 Each year, the James Beard Awards shine a spotlight on the culinary world’s most innovative and inspiring talent, celebrating chefs who are redefining the way we eat and connect through food.
 At Modern Adventure, we’re proud to collaborate with some of these extraordinary visionaries, offering exclusive trips led by James Beard-nominated and award-winning Tastemakers.
 From immersive culinary journeys that dive into their personal stories to hands-on experiences in the destinations that have shaped their careers, these trips are an invitation to savor the creativity, passion, and expertise of the culinary world’s brightest stars.

-Nominated for Outstanding Chef
+Finalist for Outstanding Chef

 Photo of James Beard Award Nominated William Dissen in a kitchen